Events

 A family hit: magical extravaganza

-As cinemas buzz with the blockbuster adaptation starring Cynthia Erivo and Ariana Grande, the original West End phenomenon Wicked The Musical continues to defy gravity at the Apollo Victoria, taking audiences on a spellbinding journey with the Wicked Witch of the West.
+As cinema-goers' excitement lingers from the second part of the blockbuster adaptation last autumn, the original West End phenomenon Wicked the musical continues to defy gravity at the Apollo Victoria, whisking audiences away on a spellbinding journey with the Wicked Witch of the West.

 One of the show’s biggest surprises?
 A giant, roaring dragon that looms over the stage and comes to life throughout the performance.
 The costumes are just as spectacular: from all shades of green in the Emerald City’s Victorian-inspired looks, to Glinda’s pastel ballgowns and sparkly school uniforms, to Elphaba’s iconic witch hat and feathered dark dresses.
 Her full green transformation takes a whole 30 minutes with a makeup artist – all leading to that signature emerald look.